-Set up your HopIn account
+Set up your RingCentral Events account

-If you didn't do so when you created your HopIn account, set a photo as your avatar so it'll appear in the speaker listing.
-To do that, click your name on the HopIn main page, then choose Manage Profile, and then Choose Image for the Avatar setting.
+If you didn't do so when you created your RingCentral Events account, set a photo as your avatar so it appears in the speaker listing.
+To do that, click your name on the RingCentral Events main page, choose Manage Profile, and then Choose Image for the Avatar setting.

-You can also set additional contact information, such as "headline" (which can be your company name or something else to identify what you do), your bio, a Twitter handle, company website, or LinkedIn address.
+You can also set additional contact information, such as "headline" (which can be your company name or something else to identify what you do), your bio, a Twitter/X handle, company website, or LinkedIn address.
 This information appears in the People panel during the event so attendees can quickly see information about you.

-Set up Slack and join our channel
+Set up Slack and join our channel (virtual events only)

-We'll use a Slack channel for communication among organizers and speakers (such as for troubleshooting) during the conference.
-If you haven't use Slack before, set up a free account at https://slack.com.
-If this is your first time presenting at Virtual Fox Fest, you should have received an email inviting you to our channel.
+For entirely virtual events, we use a Slack channel for communication among organizers and speakers (such as for troubleshooting) during the conference.
+If you haven't used Slack before, set up a free account at https://slack.com.
+If this is your first time presenting at a virtual Geek Gatherings conference, you should have received an email inviting you to our channel.
 It's very important to keep the Slack window open (you can have it in a browser, but we recommend downloading and installing the app) during the conference days because that's the mechanism we'll use to keep in touch with you and the best way to get hold of us.

 You can direct message any of the conference organizers through Slack to ask for help, as well as chat with other speakers.
 (If you're dealing with a crisis during the conference, please message all three of us, so whoever is available can help.)
-The Speaker channel is designed to share ideas or ask question to your peers.
+The Speaker channel is designed to share ideas or ask questions of your peers.
 Don't hesitate to reach out if you need help or have a suggestion to other speakers based on your experience during the conference.